How long does it take to expunge your record in California?

 Second, we do not include filing fees because many of our clients elect to file a request to have filing fees waived.
 If you are currently unemployed, or only working part-time, the court may determine that you do not need to pay any filing fees at all.
 This saves you money, and it is our goal to make the expungement process as painless and affordable as possible.

 What happens after my California criminal record is expunged?

 After the expungement is complete the court will change the disposition of the case to reflect a dismissal under 1203.4 of the Penal Code.
 The court clerk will then notify the California Department of Justice and the FBI and they will update their files to reflect a new plea of "not guilty" being entered and that the case has been ordered dismissed by the court.
 However, general commercial background searches, like most private employers conduct, will show no criminal record.
 At this point our office will send you a court order signed by a judge indicating that your record was expunged.
 We will also notify you of your eligiblity for our Criminal Record Database Update service, which we provide at a discounted rate for QikLaw clients.

 What if my case gets denied?

-If your case is denied, our attorneys will evaluate the purpose for the denial and determine the best way to proceed.
-If our attorneys determine that refiling is the best course of action then we will do so at no extra cost to you.
-If not, then you will receive your money back through our money back guarantee View Pricing Chart
+Mr. Dicus personally reviews all cases and will only take a case if he believes that he will be able to obtain a favorable result.
+In the unlikely event that your case is denied, Mr. Dicus will evaluate the reason for the denial and determine the best way to proceed.
+If he determines that refiling is the best course of action then he will do so at no extra cost to you.
+If not, then you will receive your money back through our money back guarantee.

-Will expungement remove a strike for purposes of California's Three Strikes Law?
+Will a felony expungement remove a strike for purposes of California's Three Strikes Law?

 Having your record expunged will not remove a strike from your record, but having your conviction reduced to a misdemeanor prior to expungement may reduce the severity of a future sentence if you were to be convicted again.